Antiz96/Arch-Linux-Install-Script/README.md

 This script has been entirely written with bash.

-An internet connexion is needed to use this script (which is required to install Arch Linux anyway).
+An internet connection is needed to use this script (which is required to install Arch Linux anyway).
-The disk partitionning part is not currently handled by this script, so you need to do your disk partitioning and filesystems yourself before using it.
+The disk partitioning part is not currently handled by this script, so you need to do your disk partitioning and filesystems yourself before using it.